+The coordinates of the model’s pivot point or anchor point, in WGS84 (lat, long and height)

 If georeferenced, use GDA2020, Zone55 (EPSG:7855).
 Include a georeferenced cadastral base (site boundary, aerial image).
 Entire development must be modelled up to the property boundary.
 The cadastral base of the model must follow the terrain slope across the site.
 Please put this layer on LAYER: CADASTRE_BASE

 If georeferencing is not possible, models need to be provided as object-centred, having both the origin and pivot point at 0,0,0.
 A plan must also be provided that indicates applicable offsets from the title boundary if the model does not occupy the entire site.
-Provide the insertion point of the model in georeferenced space (GDA2020, Zone55 (EPSG:7855))
+The pivot point of the model must be provided also in georeferenced space (GDA2020, Zone55 (EPSG:7855))

 Model Optimization